Q. How do I deal with paints and household chemicals?

 A. The wound site should be thoroughly cleaned and flushed with soap, water and antiseptic.
 If the owner of the animal is known, the police should be called.
-If the animal is a stray and can be safely confined, contact Animal Control by calling 410-887-5961 to arrange pickup of the animal.
+If the animal is a stray and can be safely confined, contact Animal Services by calling 410-887-5961 to arrange pickup of the animal.
 If the dog or cat escapes, call the Police to report the incident.
 Call the Baltimore County Health Department at 410-887-2729 on the next business day so that further recommendations can be made on rodent prevention and eradication measures and ensure that the trash is cleaned up.

 If someone is bitten by any animal that is obviously sick or behaving abnormally, seek immediate medical evaluation.
 If the animal is available, it must be evaluated by a licensed veterinarian or turned over to Animal Control.
 The Police and Baltimore County Department of Health should also be immediately notified.
 The 24-hour emergency on-call number for the Health Department is 410-832-7179.